starchyunderscore/w11-nonadmin-utils/README.md

 - [x] Uninstall programs (Some programs may need admin to uninstall.)
 (Will not uninstall the built in apps.
 Use something like [Windows10Debloater](https://github.com/Sycnex/Windows10Debloater) to do that)
 - [x] Install [lapce](https://github.com/lapce/lapce) (Needs visual c++)
-- [x] Install [Cygwin64](https://www.cygwin.com/) (I think it's a problem with dropbox.
-I will try to move the file to another host and see if that works.)

 ## Alpha features